CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

 This resource contains only the following optional arguments:

-- `name`: (Forces new resource) The name of the instance profile.
+- `name`: (Not allowed to modify) The name of the instance profile.
 Enter a unique name.
 If omitted, Terraform will assign a random, unique name.
 This argument conflicts with `name_prefix`.
 The value of this argument can be a string of characters consisting of upper and lowercase alphanumeric characters and these special characters: `_`, `+`, `=`, `,`, `.`, `@`, `-`.
 Spaces are not allowed.